NanoComp/meep/doc/docs/FAQ.md

 [Pull requests](https://github.com/stevengj/meep/pulls) involving bug fixes, new features, and general improvements are welcome and can be made to the master branch on GitHub.
 This includes tweaks, revisions, and updates to the documentation which is also part of the [repository](https://github.com/stevengj/meep/tree/master/doc).

+### Is there a standard reference on Meep?

+The technical details of Meep's inner workings are described in the peer-reviewed publication [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, vol. 181, pp. 687-702 (2010) [[pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)].
+Additional information is provided in the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707) in Chapters 4 ("Electromagnetic Wave Source Conditions"), 5 ("Rigorous PML Validation and a Corrected Unsplit PML for Anisotropic Dispersive Media"), 6 ("Accurate FDTD Simulation of Discontinuous Materials by Subpixel Smoothing"), and 20 ("MEEP: A Flexible Free FDTD Software Package").

 Installation
 ------------